 There are limits to human endurance.
 But what role does our brain play in it?
 As Alex Hutchinson, a Canadian scientist and journalist for renowned American magazines, will tell us in this interview: a big one!

 Alex Hutchinson is himself an experienced runner and regularly publishes articles in the well-known endurance magazine Outside (after several years of writing for Runner’s World), where he covers a wide range of topics in the field of endurance sports.
 In his book Endure he looks into the limits of human endurance performance and investigates influencing factors.
 According to Hutchinson, the role which our brain has in this is underestimated, while it is actually able to influence our performance considerably.
 We wanted to know how…

-You write in your book that the limiting factor on our performance is not physical or mechanical, but pyschological.
-Do you mean by that that mental barriers prevent us from unravelling our full potential?
+You write in your book that the limiting factor on our performance is not physical or mechanical, but psychological.
+Do you mean that mental barriers prevent us from unraveling our full potential?

 That’s a fair summary of what I wrote in Endure, but it’s maybe worth clarifying what I mean.
 To say that the limits are psychological doesn’t mean there are no physical or mechanical constraints and you can just “decide” to do whatever you want!
 It’s more subtle than that.